 You have already encountered a simple filter that is based on a q-gram index and uses a simple version of the q-gram lemma.
 This paradigm is called q-gram counting.

-First, we will talk about q-gram pigeonhole filter and a hierarchical verification scheme introduced by Navarro and in addition introduce a fast edit-distance based verification.
+In the following lectures we will talk about a q-gram based pigeonhole filter and hierarchical verification scheme introduced by Navarro and about a fast bit-vector based verification algorithm by Myers.